cyotek/Cyotek.AddProjects/README.md

 `node_modules`.

-The `ProjectTypes` element stores a set of filters that are used by file and folder dialogs.
+The `ProjectTypes` element stores a set of filters that are used by file and folder dialogues.

 ## Known Issues